paulroho/paulroho.github.io/_posts/2014-10-24-Git-Saved-Me-Restoring-Lost-Commits.md

 ![GitExtension's Main Window](/images/posts/GitRecoverLostCommits/00_GitExt.PNG)
 {: .image}

 On a very basic view, GitExtensions gives me a nice graphical representation of the branches and merges, shows the files in the commit along with the changes made for each file.
-A host of menu items give access to a lot more features out of the vast feature-set of git.
+A host of menu items give access to a lot more functions out of git's vast feature-set.
 Shortcuts make it convenient to perform the most commonly used tasks.

 So that's all more than fine.

-### Branches And GitExtensions
+### Branching, Merging And GitExtensions
 As I have had some hard times dealing with branches in GitExtensions, I must say that this part of the user interface feels not so well thought out to me.
 Sometimes it can be even disturbing.
 Especially when merging, I find it is not clear which branch is to be merged into what branch.

-But checking out seemed obvious to me.
+But just *checking out* a branch seemed obvious to me.
 Until recently.

 ## Synopsis